haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 `fileToModulesMap` maps a file name, the result of this latter expression, to the modules inside it.

+From a certain point of view, Vite inserts a layer between the HTML and the modules.
+In some cases, the layer is transparent.
+The initial code is kept but slightly modified.
+In other cases, a [proxy](https://en.wikipedia.org/wiki/Proxy_pattern) is inserted between the import and the imported.

 To identify the modules,
 Vite creates a [`MagicString`](https://www.npmjs.com/package/magic-string) instance with the initial HTML string.
 It traverses the HTML with a depth-first approach using [parse5](https://www.npmjs.com/package/parse5).